-As I already mentioned, watching television can be addicting.
-One of the easiest ways to break that addiction is to make yourself consciously aware of it.
+One of the easiest ways to break the pattern of watching TV all day long is to make yourself consciously aware of it.

 How often have you sat down and watched television for an hour after your show finished, just because you had nothing else to do?
 This habit is not only deeply unsatisfying, but it’s also not doing the rest of your life any favors.